MouseBiteLabs/Game-Boy-DMG-Color/README.md

 -	The option for backlit buttons, with multiple color modes and settings.
 -	No externally viewable case modifications, outside of trimming the DMG power switch cover for Game Boy Color game compatibility.

 The code name for this project is DMGC.
-This console uses four PCBs, just as the original DMG model did - a CPU board (DMGC-CPU), display board (DMGC-IPS), power board (DMGC-PWR), and headphone jack board (DMGC-HDP).
+This console uses four PCBs, just as the original DMG model did - a CPU board (DMGC-CPU), display board (DMGC-IPS), power board (DMGC-PWR), and headphone board (DMGC-HDP).
 All circuit board assemblies have their own separate folders in this repository which contain detailed descriptions of operation, source files for schematics and board layouts (designed using Eagle), exported Gerber files, and some other relevant files.

 Next to an original DMG… one can really see the improvements!